mgit-at/nixos-common/DIFF_ANSIBLE_NIXOS.md

     state: present
 ```

-...and then this to remove htop
+...and then this to remove htop...

 ```yaml
 - name: Install htop